Table of Contents

 Being Delisted from a Major Exchange

 If a company gets delisted from a major exchange, it might list with the pink sheets to continue raising capital.
-Maybe the company has suffered a major hit and needs to rebuild itself.
+Maybe the company suffered a major hit and needs to rebuild.

 Are Pink Sheet Stocks Safe?

 That doesn’t mean they’re all dangerous, though.
-If you’re willing to put in the effort, get to know the pink sheets and how they work, and research individual stocks, you can reduce your risk and make trading safer.
+If you’re willing to put in the effort, understand the pink sheets, and research individual stocks, you can trade safer.

-Say you see an infomercial for what a company is calling the most amazing vacuum cleaner to ever run across a hardwood floor.
+Say you see an infomercial for what a company calls the most amazing vacuum cleaner.
 You’re intrigued.
-The company isn’t offering a guarantee, but you really want this vacuum cleaner.
+The company isn’t offering a guarantee, but you really want this vacuum.

-We’ll go on to say that the vacuum cleaner costs $600 and promises to cut your vacuuming time in half.
-This is a risk-versus-reward situation.
+Let’s say that the vacuum cleaner costs $600, and the ad promises it can cut your cleaning time in half.
+That’s a risk-versus-reward situation.

-The risk is that you buy the vacuum cleaner and it doesn’t work as expected.
-You might be able to sell it on Craigslist — probably at a loss — but you’ll still clap your hand against your forehead in dismay.
+The risk is that you buy the vacuum and it doesn’t work as expected.
+You might be able to sell it online — probably at a loss.
+And you’ll be thoroughly disappointed.

-The reward happens when the vacuum arrives and performs exactly as promised.
+The reward happens if the vacuum arrives and performs exactly as promised.
 Your house is cleaner, you spend less time cleaning, and the cost becomes worth the product.

 How to Learn About the Stock Market

-Have I whetted your appetite for more information about the stock market?
+Ready to learn even more about trading and the stock market?
 I hope so.

-You can find tons of information for free here on my blog.
-Read as much as you can every day so you become more comfortable with pink sheets and other aspects of trading.
+Read and watch as much as you can every day.
+That’s one way you can become more comfortable with pink sheets, OTC stocks, and trading.

-Will you become a millionaire?
+Will you be my next millionaire student?
 Maybe.
 Maybe not.
 But you’ll never know unless you try.